 Google Cloud CDN scores owing to its high speeds.

-As with CloudFront, usage costs are calculated based first on how much bandwidth is needed, divided into outgoing cache traffic, cache filling, and HTTP/HTTPS requests, and then by region.
+As with CloudFront, usage costs are based first on how much bandwidth is needed, divided into outgoing cache traffic, cache filling, and HTTP/HTTPS requests, and then by region.

 Integrated with other Google services